Team-208-github-io/Team-208.github.io/doc/SystemVerification.md

 |x|connection verified by you| | | | | | | | |
 |v (XYZ, 1/23/45)|connection verified by instructors (INITIALS, date)| | | | | | | | |
 |(xyz)|serial protocol| | | | | | | | |

+# Decision making process
+  Our decision making process was to include components that would allow us to meet the project requirements.
+For our glove we include an LM2575 surrace mount voltage regulator that takes 5V and outputs at 3.3 V. Our PIC16LF1576-I/PT has 44 pins and is able to communicate in both SPI and USART, meeting the requirments for the communication protocl.
+Our temperature snesor and force sensor helps us meet he requirmenets to have two different environmental sensors

 # System Working at the ASU Innovation Showcase: